xan1000/BolgerUtils/BolgerUtils.Framework.Razor/Readme.md

 # BolgerUtils.Framework.Razor

 BolgerUtils.Framework.Razor is a .NET Framework 4.8 library which streamlines how to excute a Razor tempalte.
 If the template has been used previously then its cached compiled version is used, additionally if the template is modified whilst the program is running the change will be detected and the updated file will be used.
-This functionality comes in two forms, as static methods found in the BolgerUtils.Framework.Razor.Utils class and via extension methods available when the BolgerUtils.Framework.Razor namespace is imported via:
+This functionality comes in two forms, as static methods found in the BolgerUtils.Framework.Razor.Utils class and by extension methods available when the BolgerUtils.Framework.Razor namespace is imported via:

 ######